 Upgrade the Front Door

-Your friends, neighbors, and family will love your new beautiful and energy efficient front entrance.
+Friends will love your new beautiful and energy efficient front entrance.
 Upgrading the front door adds an immediate appeal to your property.
 Everyone will be impressed by the look of your exterior door.
 If you use the wood material, ensure you protect the door from severe weather.

 Custom skirting can freshen up your mobile home exterior.
 Avoid the use of standard vinyl skirting as it is ugly.
 Ensure you install skirting that is capable of withstanding water and wind.
 The skirting protects your home’s structural elements.
 The skirting will keep wild animals from making their home under your house.
-It retains heat during the winter, protecting the pipes from freezing and giving your mobile home a finished look.
+It retains heat during the winter, protecting the pipes from freezing, and giving your mobile home a finished look.

 Create Curb Appeal with Landscaping